RohanMittal-01/ai-therapist/README.md

 AI Therapist is a web application that utilizes OpenAI's GPT-3.5 model to provide virtual therapy sessions.
 Users can have conversations with the AI-powered therapist, which generates responses based on the ongoing conversation.
 Speach is the preferred mode of communication to make the system more humane and approachable.

 ## Deployment
-The application is deployed and accessible at: [https://virtual-therapist.netlify.app/](https://virtual-therapist.netlify.app/)
+The application is deployed and accessible at: <a href="https://virtual-therapist.netlify.app/" target="_blank">https://virtual-therapist.netlify.app/</a>

 ## Technologies Used